prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_xwindow_handle_set(const wchar_t* pipeline, Window handle);
 ```
-This service sets the the XWindow for the named Pipeline to use.
+This service sets the XWindow for the named Pipeline to use.
 The Pipeline must have a single [Window Sink](/docs/api-sink.md#dsl_sink_window_new) for this service to take effect.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to update.
-* `handle` - [in] XWindow handle to use by the Pipeline's Child Window-Sink.
+* `handle` - [in] XWindow handle to be used by the Pipeline's Child Window-Sink.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful update.
 One of the [Return Values](#return-values) defined above on failure